Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m1.md

 - storaged
  - Tizen.System.Feedback issue that does not detect 'unmountable event' has been fixed.
 - sensord
- - The exception handling code when listener connection is failed has beed added.
+ - The exception handling code when listener connection is failed has been added.

 ### System (base)